Nexmo/nexmo-developer/_tutorials/client-sdk/send-message-ip-messaging.md

 }
 ```

-Then,add a handler for the message box's Submit button in the `setupUserEvents` function:
+Then, add a handler for the message box's Submit button in the `setupUserEvents` function:

 ```javascript
 function setupUserEvents() {